DhanoHacks/CS232-project/README.md

 * Adyasha Patra (210050007)
 * Mridul Agarwal (210050100)

+We used an earlier version of Champsim Simulator for this project : [ChampSim](https://github.com/ChampSim/ChampSim)

 Usage:
 * Move all relevant files for any metric you want to test for, to the relevant ChampSim folder
 * Put either bash script in ChampSim folder to generate bulk data